chipsalliance/firrtl-spec/spec.md

 ; ...
 ```

 Optionally, a register can be declared with an enable signal.
-Enable gates
+The enable signal
-writes to a register, such that they only take effect if the enable signal is
+gates writes to a register, such that they only take effect if the enable signal
-high.
-Functionally this is equivalent to a register written by a mux of the old
+is high.
+Functionally this is equivalent to a register written by a mux of the
-value and the new value, controlled by the enable signal.
+old value and the new value, controlled by the enable signal.
 In the following
 example, `myreg`{.firrtl} is written the value `myval`{.firrtl} when the signal
 `myen`{.firrtl} is high.
-Enable must be a value of type `UInt<1>`{.firrtl}.
+The enable signal must be a value of type
+`UInt<1>`{.firrtl}.

 ``` firrtl
 wire myclock: Clock